ILIAS-eLearning/ILIAS/src/Refinery/README.md

 ##### Error Handling

-Exceptions thrown inside the `transformation` method will be catched and added to new
+Exceptions thrown inside the `transformation` method will be caught and added to new
 [error result object (`Result\Error`)](/src/Data/README.md#result).

 The origin exception can be accessed through this error object.